Cron alert board

 crontab (0.15 or newer): http://pypi.python.org/pypi/crontab/#downloads

 Has been tested on Python 2.6, 2.7 and 3.2.

 - Client library and utilities

 Works with Python 2.4 in addition to the above versions (but may require the pytz and simplejson packages also to be installed).

 The Crab server, clients and libraries can be installed as follows:

 If necessary, the --install-data option can be used to configure the location in which the templates (templ), resources (res) and example files (doc) should be installed.

-To run Crab without installing it, and if any of the Python dependencies listed above can not be installed, they can be symlinked into the lib directory in the following locations:
+To run Crab without installing it, and if any of the Python dependancies listed above can not be installed, they can be symlinked into the lib directory in the following locations:

 lib/PyRSS2Gen.py lib/cherrypy lib/crontab lib/mako

-To use Font Awesome icons, copy or symlink its fonts directory into Crab’s res directory, and also place its stylesheet inside that subdirectory, giving:
+To use Font Awesome icons, copy or symlink its font directory into Crab’s res directory, and also place its stylesheet inside that subdirectory, giving: